-John Hollingworth, Gallery Manager and co-curator of ‘Academics, Agents & Activists: a history of the School of Oriental and African Studies, 1916-2016’, concludes his overview of this fascinating centenary exhibition recently on display at the Brunei Gallery, which showcased material from the incredibly rich archive collections at SOAS – both the School’s own institutional archive and material held by Archives & Special Collections, SOAS Library.
-The exhibition was organized around the tenures of the School’s Directors, with the ninth and current being that of Baroness Valerie Amos.
+John Hollingworth, Gallery Manager and co-curator of ‘Academics, Agents & Activists: a history of the School of Oriental and African Studies, 1916-2016’, continues his overview of this fascinating centenary exhibition recently on display at the Brunei Gallery, which showcased material from the incredibly rich archive collections at SOAS – both the School’s own institutional archive and material held by Archives & Special Collections, SOAS Library.
+The exhibition was organized around the tenures of the School’s Directors, with the eighth being that of Paul Webley.

 Professor Paul Webley CBE became Director and Principal of SOAS and subsequently was made Deputy Vice-Chancellor of the University of London in 2010.
 His tenure was characterized by new developments, noteworthy achievements as well as significant challenges.
 Among these challenges were the introduction of fees for home students and the reduction in central government funding for universities.
 Until the introduction in fees student numbers had risen significantly, reaching a high of over 7,000 in the year 2008-09, a notable increase.